annylinh08/Motivational-Workout-Timer/README.md

-# Motivational Workout Timer - Android App
+# Motivational Workout Timer [MOTIMER] - Android App
 Motivational Workout Timer – is a countdown timer app which allows user to enter the time for each exercise, break time between exercise/cycle, time to prepare and how many cycles for each exercise.
 It helps users calculate the time and remember that exercise for the next workout time.

 ## Purpose